 Simply put, we are working to connect those who research the injury with those who live with the injury.
 We believe that providing this two-way connection leads to a better understanding of the problem, which is the first step to arriving at a solution.
 Please come join us.”

 CURE MEDICAL supports medical RESEARCH

 Matthew Rodreick believes the Cure Commitment to support medical research is much needed in our community, and hopes more medical organizations will join the effort too.

-“Thanks to Cure Medical for committing 10% of its net income to Spinal Cord Injury Research,” he explains.
+“Thanks to Cure Medical for supporting medical research,” he explains.
 “Imagine what we could accomplish if more companies like Cure Medical did the same!
 We need many partners in the for-profit world to help shepherd research to cures.”